tziporaziegler/arduino-projects/README.md

 ## Arduino Starter Kit Projects

-The following exercises are from the Arduino Projects Book, which comes with the [Arduino Starter Kit](https://store.arduino.cc/usa/arduino-starter-kit).
+The following projects are based on exercises from the Arduino Projects Book, which comes with the [Arduino Starter Kit](https://store.arduino.cc/usa/arduino-starter-kit).
+Some of the projects have been expounded upon and are a bit more complex than the projects mentioned in the book.

 ### [Spaceship Interface](SpaceshipInterface)